-Because children are constantly grappling with lots of new information, environments, activities, expectations, people and so much more, it stands to reason that the more time they spend in the places and with the things, the rituals and the people that they are already very familiar with, the more secure and in control of their world they will feel and the less likely they are to become overwhelmed.
+Because children are constantly grappling with lots of new information, it stands to reason that the more time they spend in the places and with the things, the rituals and the people that they are already very familiar with, the more secure and in control of their world they will feel and the less likely they are to become overwhelmed.

 Children love and thrive on routine, rhythm and generally spending time doing that which they’ve already mastered.
 And at the same time children are inherently driven to keep learning and exploring new territory, and adapting to change.
 Yet they like to explore from a safe and secure place, which they mostly achieve when they feel looked after by someone who they know is intently focused on their wellbeing.
 This is why it’s very important to be a bridge to help your child build the connection and trust with a new person in a new environment.